PdxCodeGuild/class_mouse/1 Python/practice/practice4-dictionaries.md

 ## Problem 5

-Write a function that mergest two lists of equal length into a dictionary, with the first list containing the keys, and the second containing the values.
+Write a function that merges two lists of equal length into a dictionary, with the first list containing the keys, and the second containing the values.

 ```python
 def merge(list1, list2):